Texas Administrative License Revocation

 Protecting Your Driving Privileges

 Our Fort Worth DWI attorneys have the skill and knowledge you need on your side, working to minimize the possible consequences of an arrest.
-We are dedicated to investigating the cause for your arrest and suspension, using our proven strategies to gather evidence and questioning every step which was taken along the way.
+Our criminal defense team is dedicated to investigating the cause for your arrest and suspension, using our proven strategies to gather evidence and questioning every step which was taken along the way.
 This may include challenging if there was probable cause for the initial stop and if all procedures were followed properly.

 To learn more about how we can help or to inquire about our no-interest payment plans, call us at (817) 435-4970.